petria/better-setup-compare/README.md

 # better-setup-compare

-Assetto corsa setup compare powered by AI
+Assetto Corsa racing simulator game setup compare powered by AI
+- Use LLM/AI to analyze different saved car setups against each other
+- Make LLM describe how certain change effects the car behaviour on track
+-